StyraInc/styra-run-sdk-node/README.md

 | `<API route>/roles`              | `GET`  | Get a list of available roles.
 Returns a json list of strings; e.g. `["ADMIN","VIEWER"]`. |
 | `<API route>/user_bindings`      | `GET`  | Get user to role bindings.
 Returns a list of dictionaries, where each entry has two attributes: the `id` of the user; and their `roles`, as a list of role string identifiers; e.g. `[{"id": "alice", "roles": ["ADMIN"]}, {"id": "bob", "roles": ["VIEWER"]}]`. `GET` requests to this endpoint can include the `page` query attribute; an `integer` indicating what page of bindings to enumerate.
 The page size is defined when creating the API request handler on the server by calling `manageRbac`. |
 | `<API route>/user_bindings/<id>` | `PUT`  | Sets the role bindings of a user, where the `<id>` path component is the ID of the user.
 The request body must be a json list string role identifiers; e.g. `['ADMIN', 'VIEWER']`.

+/*

+it would be nice to provide an example of a middleware to authorize protected endpoints middlewares are Express specific I believe
+example:

+router.use(async function hasManagePermissions (req, res, next) {
+  const isAllowed = await client.check(...);

+  if (isAllowed) {
+    next()
+  } else {
+    res.sendStatus(401)
+  }
+});

+should also provide the min version of Node.js this SDK supports?
+Node 18 is current and will be active LTS https://nodejs.org/en/about/releases/ when we probably release this SDK */